-The purpose of the Interim Measures Implementation Committee (IMIC) is to collaborate with PacifiCorp on ecological and other issues related to the implementation of the IMs set forth in Appendix D of the KHSA.
+The purpose of the IMIC is to collaborate with PacifiCorp on ecological and other issues related to the implementation of the IMs set forth in Appendix D of the KHSA.
 The primary goals of the IMIC are: (1) to achieve consensus where possible; and (2) timely implementation of the matters within the scope of the IMIC's responsibilities under the KHSA.

 The IMIC meets quarterly and members can attend in person or via a webcast and conference line.
 These meetings typically consist of a technical review of study plans, updates on IM study progress, and review of technical reports.
-The IMIC has held most of its quarterly meetings in Yreka, California, which is a central location for most members.